Lumi-supercomputer/LUMI-training-materials/docs/PEAP-Q-20220427/software_stacks.md

   ![Slide 3](img/LUMI-PEAPQ-EasyBuild-20220427/Dia3.png){ loading=lazy }
 </figure>

--   LUMI is a rather experimental and also a inhomogeneous machine.
+-   LUMI is a **very leading edge** and also an **inhomogeneous machine**.
+Leading edge often implies **teething problems** and ihomogeneous doesn't make life easier either.

-    1. It uses a novel interconnect which is an extension of Ethernet rather than being based on InfiniBand, and that interconnect has a different software stack of your typical Mellanox InfiniBand cluster.
+    1. It uses a **novel interconnect** which is an extension of Ethernet rather than being based on InfiniBand, and that interconnect has a different software stack of your typical Mellanox InfiniBand cluster.
-    2. It also uses a relatively new GPU architecture, AMD CDNA2, with an immature software ecosystem.
+    2. It also uses a **relatively new GPU architecture**, AMD CDNA2, with an immature software ecosystem.
-        The GPU nodes are really GPU-first, with the interconnect cards connected directly to the GPU packages and only one CPU socket, and another feature which is relatively new: a fully cache-coherent unified memory space between the CPU and GPUs, though of course very NUMA.
+        The GPU nodes are really **GPU-first**, with the **interconnect cards connected directly to the GPU packages** and only one CPU socket, and another feature which is relatively new: a **fully cache-coherent unified memory** space between the CPU and GPUs, though of course very NUMA.
 This is a feature that has previously only been seen in some clusters with NVIDIA P100 and V100 GPUs and IBM Power 8 and 9 CPUs used for some USA pre-exascale systems, and of course in the Apple M1 but then without the NUMA character.
-    3. LUMI is also inhomogeneous because some nodes have zen2 processors while the two main compute partitions have zen3-based CPUS, and the compute GPU nodes have AMD GPUs while the visualisation nodes have NVIDIA GPUs.
+    3. LUMI is also **inhomogeneous** because some nodes have zen2 processors while the two main compute partitions have zen3-based CPUs, and the compute GPU nodes have AMD GPUs while the visualisation nodes have NVIDIA GPUs.

-    Given the novel interconnect and GPU we do expect that both system and application software will be immature at first and evolve quickly, hence we needed a setup that enables us to remain very agile, which leads to different compromises compared to a software stack for a more conventional and mature system as a x86 cluster with NVIDIA GPUs and Mellanox InfiniBand.
+    Given the novel interconnect and GPU we do expect that both system and application software will be immature at first and **evolve quickly**, hence we needed a setup that enables us to remain very agile, which leads to different compromises compared to a software stack for a more conventional and mature system as a x86 cluster with NVIDIA GPUs and Mellanox InfiniBand.

--   Users also come to LUMI from 11 different channels, not counting subchannels as some countries have multiple organisations managing allocations, and those channels all have different expectations about what LUMI should be and what kind of users should be served.
+-   Users also come to LUMI from **11 different channels**, not counting subchannels as some countries have multiple organisations managing allocations, and those channels all have different expectations about what LUMI should be and what kind of users should be served.
 For our major stakeholder, the EuroHPC JU, LUMI is a pre-exascale system meant to prepare users and applications to make use of future even large systems, while some of the LUMI consortium countries see LUMI more as an extension of their tier-1 or even tier-2 machines.

--   The central support team of LUMI is also relatively small compared to the nature of LUMI with its many different partitions and storage services and the expected number of projects and users.
+-   The central support team of LUMI is also **relatively small compared to the nature of LUMI** with its many different partitions and storage services and the expected number of projects and users.
-    Support from users coming in via the national channels will rely a lot on efforts from local organisations also.
-So we must set up a system so that they can support their users without breaking things on LUMI, and to work with restricted rights.
-And in fact, LUMI User Support team members also have very limited additional rights on the machine compared to regular users or support people from the local organisations.
+    Support from users coming in via the national channels will rely a lot on efforts from **local organisations** also. **So we must set up a system so that they can support their users without breaking things on LUMI, and to work with restricted rights.** And in fact, LUMI User Support team members also have very limited additional rights on the machine compared to regular users or support people from the local organisations.
     LUST is currently 9 FTE.
 Compare this to 41 people in the Jülich Supercomputer Centre for software installation and support only...
 (I give this number because it was mentioned in a recent talk in an EasyBuild user meeting.)

--   The Cray Programming Environment is also a key part of LUMI and the environment for which we get support from HPE Cray.
-It is however different from more traditional environments such as a typcial Intel oneAPI installation of a typical installation build around the GNU Compiler Collection and Open MPI or MPICH.
-The programming environment is installed with the operating system rather than through the user application software stack hence not managed through the tools used for the application software stack, and it also works differently with its universal compiler wrappers that are typically configured through modules.
+-   The Cray Programming Environment is also a **key part of LUMI** and the environment for which we get support from HPE Cray.
+It is however different from more traditional environments such as a typical Intel oneAPI installation of a typical installation build around the GNU Compiler Collection and Open MPI or MPICH.
+The programming environment is **installed with the operating system** rather than through the user application software stack hence not managed through the tools used for the application software stack, and it also works differently with its **universal compiler wrappers** that are typically configured through modules.

--   We also see an increasing need for customised setups.
+-   We also see an increasing **need for customised setups**.
 Everybody wants a central stack as long as their software is in there but not much more as otherwise it is hard to find, and as long as software is configured in the way they are used to.
 And everybody would like LUMI to look as much as possible as their home system.
 But this is of course impossible.
 Moreover, there are more and more conflicts